-- Build a public parking garage and develop a clear downtown parking plan that limits the amount of dedicated on-street parking, includes parking meters at low cost (initially), policy to eliminate police and city vehicles dominating on-street parking. - Remove zoning requirements for off-street parking. - Offer expedited permit approvals and waive fees for new businesses and offices locating in downtown.
+- Build a public parking garage and develop a clear downtown parking plan that limits the amount of dedicated on-street parking, includes parking meters at low cost (initially); policy to eliminate police and city vehicles dominating on-street parking. - Remove zoning requirements for off-street parking through special overlay districts. - Offer expedited permit approvals and waiver of fees for new businesses and offices locating in downtown.
 This would be a significant incentive for those building on vacant land.
 This requires coordination of agencies and utility companies which would have to be set up. - Establish and enforce blight ordinances requiring that downtown properties be properly maintained.